-Maxwell is a big corner (6-foot-1, 207 pounds) and he’s capable of playing press coverage, which he plays well.
+Maxwell is a big corner and he’s capable of playing press coverage, which he plays well.
 He’s also capable of playing off.
 He’s a good cornerback and nobody talks about him.
 The Seahawks lost starting cornerback Brandon Browner to injury and suspension, and people thought that would affect the defense.
-Maxwell has played at a significantly higher level than Browner.
+Maxwell has played a significantly higher level than Browner.
 He has upgraded that position.
 He is an excellent player.

 Maxwell’s size fits coach Pete Carroll’s view of that position.
 With later picks you see how teams think.
 Maxwell wasn’t a big-time prospect coming out but Carroll and the Seahawks’ front office wants big corners.
 So Seattle took him in the sixth round of the 2011 draft.
 The Seahawks aren't taking a flier on a 5-9, 180-pound corner.
 That’s how a guy like Maxwell gets there.